-What to Know About Phishing Emails Sent From Kareo
+What to Know About Phishing Emails Sent From Tebra

-To enforce our security measures at Kareo, you will only receive corporate emails from @kareo.com and we would never ask for your password.
-However, some people may receive fake or suspicious emails that look like they were sent by Kareo.
+To enforce our security measures at Tebra, you will only receive corporate emails from one of our official domains, @tebra.com, @patientpop.com, or @kareo.com, and we would never ask for your password.
+However, some people may receive fake or suspicious emails that look like they were sent by Tebra.
 These emails might include malicious attachments or links to spam or phishing websites.
-Because these phishing emails can create significant problems for Kareo if not stopped, we have prepared the following FAQs:
+Because these phishing emails can create significant problems for Tebra if not stopped, we have prepared the following FAQs:

 What is phishing?

 Phishing scammers send fraudulent messages to a large group of people online, hoping to trick them into revealing private information, like a password.
-An email or website may be disguised to appear legitimate.
+These messages often contain links to a website disguised to appear legitimate that request login credentials.

-It can be difficult to recognize a spoofed email as they may look very convincing or appear to come from a Kareo email address.
-Contact Kareo Security if you are not sure if you are receiving a phishing email.
+It can be difficult to recognize a spoofed email as they may look very convincing or appear to come from a Tebra, PatientPop, or Kareo email address.
+If you have received a phishing email from Tebra, PatientPop, or Kareo, please contact Tebra Security at [email protected].

 What should you do if you receive a phishing email?

-Immediately delete the email from your inbox and don’t download any attachments that are included.
-For additional information on account security, visit our Help Center for tips to protect your account. (create page)
+Immediately flag the email using your email service provider’s built-in reporting function and delete the email from your inbox.
+Do not download any attachments that are included.
+For additional information on account security, visit our Help Center for tips to protect your account.

 Why am I getting these phishing emails?

-The number of these type of emails has certainly increased in recent years.
+The number of this type of email has certainly increased in recent years.
 To learn the various ways spammers may find your email address, visit FTC’s Help Page here. https://www.consumer.ftc.gov/.

-For more information about Kareo’s policies on information collection, disclosure and sharing, please visit our privacy page at https://www.kareo.com/privacy-policy.
+For more information about Tebra’s policies on information collection, disclosure and sharing, please visit our privacy page at https://www.tebra.com/privacy-policy/.

 Questions?